-Earn while you learn by working within a kiwifruit orchard, packhouse or kiwifruit-related business.
-There are study options to suit everyone from Level 1 Horticulture through to apprenticeships.
+Earn while you learn by working within a kiwifruit orchard, packhouse or kiwifruit-related business as well as studying.
+There are vocational study options to suit everyone from Level 1 Horticulture or Primary Industry courses, through to cadetships, apprenticeships, and advanced Level 5/6 certificates and diplomas.